BSI-Business-Systems-Integration-AG/anagnostes/README.md

 ## Test Data

-To collect the test data, we asked 21 people - mostly Swiss residents - to hand copy a page of 600 machine printed digits.
+To collect the [test data](https://github.com/kensanata/numbers), we asked 21 people – mostly Swiss residents – to hand copy a page of 600 machine printed digits.
-The hand written pages where then scaned and cut into single images for each digit.
-These images are stored in a folder structure so that information about character in the image and the writer (age in decades, origin (country), and gender) are available.
+The hand written pages where then scanned and cut into one image per digit.
+These images are stored in a folder structure so that information about the digit and the author (age rounded to the nearest decade, country of origin, gender) are available.

 The images of 19 people were used to train the neural network and the images of two people were used as test set.

 ## Image processing

-Before the images are fed to the neural network we transformed the images into the same format as the [MNIST database of handwritten digits](http://yann.lecun.com/exdb/mnist/).
+Before the images are fed to the neural network we transform the images into the same format as used in the [MNIST database of handwritten digits](http://yann.lecun.com/exdb/mnist/).
-To format the raw images of the digites into the MNIST format, thw following steps are performed:
+The following steps are performed:

-1. The image is resized to 28x28 Pixels
+1. apply [Otsu's method](https://en.wikipedia.org/wiki/Otsu%27s_method) to threshold the image
-2. The image is reduced to greyscale
+2. scale to fit into a 20x20 pixel box while preserving the aspect ratio; this gives us a grayscale image because of anti-aliasing
-3. The actual digit is centered and scaled in the image
+3. center image using center of gravity in a 28x28 pixel box

 ## Neural Network